 The Baptist Church (SG5 2EE) in Upper Tilehouse Street, Hitchin, was founded in 1669 and has an impressive frontage with classical half-columns erected in 1844.
 Inside is a chair Bunyan gave to the minister of the day.
-Behind the chapel is a graveyard in which lies Agnes Storey (born Agnes Beaumont), a devoted follower of Bunyan.
+In the graveyard behind the chapel lies Agnes Storey (born Agnes Beaumont), a devoted follower of Bunyan.
 The site of the grave is lost but a memorial stone was set into the outside west wall of the church in 1812.
-It recalls a person "justly celebrated for her eminent piety and remarkable sufferings".
+It recalls a person justly celebrated for her eminent piety and remarkable sufferings.
 We tell her story at Edworth in Bedfordshire.

 WATTON AT STONE

 The fine flint church of St Mary and St Andrew (SG14 2RJ) stands proudly on a slope on the south side of the village, with horses grazing in the field below.
-Three generations of the evangelical Bickersteth family are buried in the churchyard.
+Three generations of the evangelical Bickersteth family are buried here.
 Edward Bickersteth (1786-1850) came here as vicar in 1830 and remained until his death twenty years later.
 After ordination in 1815, he was a keen supporter of the newly formed Church Missionary Society and visited Sierra Leone on their behalf.
 He helped to found the Evangelical Alliance in 1845 and published a popular collection of hymns.
-A plaque on the south wall of the chancel records his achievements, and records that "he is interred near this spot without the walls", although no headstone is visible outside.
+A plaque on the south wall of the chancel records his achievements, and records that he is interred near this spot without the walls, although no headstone is visible outside.

 For the next fifty years, he relentlessly pursued facts and arguments against the trade which he fed to William Wilberforce, Granville Sharp and others, and lived to see his efforts crowned with success.
 Successive Acts of Parliament banned first the slave trade and finally slavery itself.

-The memorial was restored to commemorate the 200th anniversary of the slave trade Abolition Act in 2007 .
-It now has a smart surround of Cotswold stone, a new plinth and as helpful display board, describing the significance of Clarkson's journey and his subsequent career.
-A shiny new seat has been provided - perhaps in case others should wish to sit down and think of changing the world for the better (SG12 0TP).
+The memorial was restored to commemorate the 200th anniversary of the slave trade Abolition Act in 2007.
+It now has a smart surround of Cotswold stone, a new plinth and a display board describing the significance of Clarkson's journey and his subsequent career.
+A shiny new seat has been provided - perhaps in case others should wish to sit down and think of changing the world for the better.

 Located between Ware and Bishop's Stortford, this little village was the birthplace of John Eliot, known as the Apostle of the [American] Indians.
-He was baptised in the church of St John the Baptist on August 5th 1604.
-In 1894 the east window of the church was restored in his memory by his American descendants (SG12 8RL).
+He was baptised in the church of St John the Baptist (SG12 8RL) on August 5th 1604.
+In 1894 the east window of the church was restored in his memory by his American descendants.
 It shows scenes from the life of Christ, with an inscription to Eliot underneath.